andrewmolyuk/cura-cli/README.md

 After installation the cura-cli tool will be available to you.
 It is the entrypoint for all the functionality mentioned bellow.

-You can see the options available for each command by using the --help flag.
+You can see the commands and options available by using the --help flag.
 The help command is also the best way to see the aliased or shorthand versions of common commands and options.

 ```sh
 cura-cli --help